 You certainly have some idea of what a weight belt is if you’ve been going to the gym, but many people don’t really understand what these premium gym accessories are meant to do.

-A weight belt is a thick strap that you attach around your wait to help your body stay supported during lifts.
-Heavy lifts with big boy weights.
+A weight belt is a thick strap that you attach around your waist to help your body stay supported during heavy lifts with big boy weights.

 It's not some magic accessory that'll help you add insane weight.
 You won't hit four plates on each side if you normally hit three - but it is a powerful tool that can help make sure you keep getting the gains that you want while staying injury-free.

 Basically, a weight belt is a tool that supports your core during lifts, so you have a nice rigid structure to hold up all that weight.
 Even if you’ve spent years sculpting a nice set of six pack abs, your torso is spongey.
 It has to be to allow you to bend, to turn and to move around effectively.